n-Track Frequently Asked Questions

 Multithread: 51.6 sec.
 (7% speedup)

-The speedup from using two cores instead of one decreases as the buffer size decreases, but it remains positive even for very low buffering.
 Adding a 2nd reverb for each track yields for 64 samples buffering 1:12 vs 1:30, i.e. 20% speedup, which means that increasing the song CPU load the relative advantage of using multiple CPU cores increases even for very small buffering.

-Support for hardware control surfaces with faders (motorized or not), knobs and buttons can be configured in the Settings/MIDI Control box. n-Track automatically detects and has pre-configured MIDI Control settings for the following devices:
+Support for hardware control surfaces with faders (motorized or not), knobs and buttons can be configured in the Settings/MIDI Control box.